 On that note, wait for a retest of the trendline before making an entry.

-If the previous support (now turned resistance) is strong, price can bounce off it and move lower.
+If the previous support (now turned resistance) is strong, the price can bounce off it and move lower.

 ABCDE Descending Triangle Correction Pattern

 Elliot waves in also incorporated into triangle patterns.